isomerpages/enterprisesg-switch/_talent/entrepreneurship-exposure-series/overview.md

 [Follow our Facebook page to get the latest updates when we release the speakers of each session.](https://www.facebook.com/SwitchSingapore/)

-***Read on to find out more about the details of the 5  EES sessions, how you can participate in the EES and its complementary programmes, what is in it for you, and the commitment required for the series.***
+***Read on to find out more about the student-exclusive promotion on tickets to SWITCH  2021 and EES, the details of the 5  EES sessions, how you can participate in the EES and its complementary programmes, what is in it for you, and the commitment required for the series.***

 ### Student-exclusive price to SWITCH 2021 and EES, of ~~USD50~~ SGD10

-As an exclusive promotion to students through 8 August 2021, both Singaporean and international students get to enjoy **an all-in price of SGD10 *(original price: USD50)* to access both SWITCH 2021 and the Entrepreneurship Exposure Series (EES)**.
+As an exclusive promotion to students through 8 August 2021, both Singaporean and international students get to enjoy **an all-in price of SGD10 to access both SWITCH 2021 and the Entrepreneurship Exposure Series (EES) (Original price: USD50)**!

 Don't miss this time-limited promotion - **sign up by 8 August 2021, 2359 (SGT)!**

 ### Overview of the 5-sessions series:
 ![Alt text for image on Isomer site](/images/ees%20schedule.png)